-- Horizontal cladding: Lunawood battens profiles - Vertical support batten made of Lunawood, pressure impregnated timber or naturally durable species' - The minimum thickness of vertical support batten should be at least $3/4\mbox{\ensuremath{^{\prime\prime}}}$
+- Horizontal cladding: Lunawood battens profiles - Vertical support batten made of Lunawood, pressure impregnated timber or naturally durable species' - The minimum thickness of vertical support batten should be at least 0.75 inch

-The gap between cladding battens must be equal to or greater than 4/5" wide to allow fixing pre-assembled facade modules to the structure.
+The gap between cladding battens must be equal to or greater than 0.75 inch wide to allow fixing pre-assembled facade modules to the structure.

-If the backing wall allows the attachment of the pre-assembled facade module in any position (for example, in CLT walls), a single vertical support batten with minimum size of 3/4" may be used.
+If the backing wall allows the attachment of the pre-assembled facade module in any position (for example, in CLT walls), a single vertical support batten with minimum size of 0.75 inch may be used.
 [DF1 detail].